-- 36 EPR systems are increasingly used by policy maker to require producers to take responsibility for the - 37 end life of their outputs and to cover the cost of recycling of materials or otherwise responsibly - managing problematic wastes (Kaza et al. 2018).
-According to the OECD, there are about 400 EPR - 39 systems in operation worldwide, three-quarters of which have been established over the last two - 40 decades.
-One-third of EPR systems cover small consumer electronic equipment, followed by packaging - and tyres (each 17%), vehicles, lead-acid batteries and a range of other products (OECD 2016). - While the economic value of some discarded materials such as steel, paper and aluminium is generally - high enough to justify the cost and efforts of recycling, at current rates of 85% above 60% and 43% - respectively (Cullen and Allwood 2013; Graedel et al. 2011), others like plastic or concrete have a much - lower re-circularity value (Graedel et al. 2011).
-Most plastic waste ends up in landfills or dumped in - 46 the environment, with 9% recycled and 12% incinerated globally (UNEP 2018; Geyer et al. 2017)). - 47 Collected waste plastics from OECD countries were largely exported to China until a ban in 2018 required OECD countries to review their practices (Qu et al. 2019).
-EPR schemes may thus need to be strengthened to actually achieve a reduced use of virgin, GHG intensive materials.
-The potential for recircularity of unreacted cement and aggregates in concrete is increasing as new standards and requirement develops.
-For example, concrete fines are now standardized as a new cement constituent in the European standardization CEN/TC 51 "cements and construction limes".
+Extended producer responsibility (EPR) systems are increasingly used by policymakers to require producers to take responsibility for the end life of their outputs and to cover the cost of recycling of materials or otherwise responsibly managing problematic wastes (Kaza et al. 2018).
+According to the OECD, there are about 400 EPR systems in operation worldwide, three quarters of which have been established over the last two decades.
+One third of EPR systems cover small consumer electronic equipment, followed by packaging and tyres (each 17%), vehicles, lead-acid batteries and a range of other products (OECD 2016).

+While the economic value of some discarded materials such as steel, paper and aluminium is generally high enough to justify the cost and efforts of recycling, at current rates of 85%, above 60%, and 43%, respectively (Graedel et al. 2011; Cullen and Allwood 2013), others like plastic or concrete have a much lower re-circularity value (Graedel et al. 2011).
+Most plastic waste ends up in landfills or dumped in the environment, with 9% recycled and 12% incinerated globally (Geyer et al. 2017; UNEP 2018).
+Collected waste plastics from OECD countries were largely exported to China until a ban in 2018 required OECD countries to review their practices (Qu et al. 2019).
+EPR schemes may thus need to be strengthened to actually achieve a reduced use of virgin GHG-intensive materials.
+The potential for re-circularity of unreacted cement and aggregates in concrete is increasing as new standards and requirement develops.
+For example, concrete fines are now standardised as a new cement constituent in the European standardisation CEN/TC 51 - 'cements and construction limes'.

-Box 11.5 Circular economy policy
+Box 11.5 | Circular Economy Policy

-The implementation of a circular economy relies on the operationalization of the R-imperatives or strategies which extend from the original 3Rs: Reduce, Reuse and Recycle, with the addition of Refuse, Reduce, Re-sell/Re-use, Repair, Re-furbish, Re-manufacture, Re-purpose, Re-cycle, Recover (energy), Re-mine and more (Reike et al. 2018).
-The R implementation strategies are diverse across countries (Kalmykova et al. 2018; Ghisellini et al. 2016) but, in practice, the lower forms of retention of materials, such as recycling and recover (energy), often dominate.
-The lack of policies for higher retention of material use such as Reduce, Reuse, repair, remanufacture is due to institutional failures, lack of coordination and lack of strong advocates (Gonzalez Hernandez et al. 2018a).
+The implementation of a circular economy relies on the operationalisation of the R-imperatives or strategies which extend from the original 3Rs: Reduce, Reuse and Recycle, with the addition of Refuse, Reduce, Resell/Reuse, Repair, Refurbish, Remanufacture, Repurpose, Recycle, Recover (energy), Re-mine and more (Reike et al. 2018).
+The R implementation strategies are diverse across countries (Ghisellini et al. 2016; Kalmykova et al. 2018) but, in practice, the lower forms of retention of materials, such as recycling and recover (energy), often dominate.
+The lack of policies for higher retention of material use such as Reduce, Reuse, Repair and Remanufacture is due to institutional failures, lack of coordination and lack of strong advocates (Gonzalez Hernandez et al. 2018a).

-Policies addressing market barriers to circular business development need to demonstrate that circular products meet quality performance standards, ensure that the full environmental costs are reflected in market prices and foster market opportunities for circular products exchange, notably through industrial symbiosis clusters and trading platforms (Hartley et al. 2020; Hertwich 2020; Kirchherr et al. 2018; OECD 2019a).
+Policies addressing market barriers to circular business development need to demonstrate that circular products meet quality performance standards, ensure that the full environmental costs are reflected in market prices and foster market opportunities for circular products exchange, notably through industrial symbiosis clusters and trading platforms (Kirchherr et al. 2018; OECD 2019a; Hartley et al. 2020; Hertwich 2020).
 Policy levels span from micro (such as consumer or company) to meso (eco-industrial parks) and macro (provinces, regions and cities) (Geng et al. 2019).
-The creation of eco-industry parks ("industrial clusters") has been encouraged by governments to facilitate waste exchanges between facilities, where by-products from one industry is used as a feedstock to another (Tian et al. 2014; Winans et al. 2017; Jiao and Boons 2014; Shi and Yu 2014; Ding and Hua 2012).
+The creation of eco-industry parks ('industrial clusters') has been encouraged by governments to facilitate waste exchanges between facilities, where by-products from one industry are used as a feedstock to another (Ding and Hua 2012; Jiao and Boons 2014; Shi and Yu 2014; Tian et al. 2014; Winans et al. 2017).
 Systematic assessment of wastes and resources is carried out to assess possible exchange between different supply chains and identify synergies of waste streams that include metal scraps, waste plastics, water heat, bagasse, paper, wood scraps, ash, sludge and others (Ding and Hua 2012; Shi and Yu 2014).